erichardy/iuem.photorepository/README.txt

 ======

 - latitude and longitude fields : how to set values....?
-- config view to manage some parameters : image transformation, watermarks, permissions, etc...
+- config view to manage some parameters : image transformation, permissions, etc...
 - full documentation for users and repository manager